-9.2 Temporal Interpolation
+9.4 Temporal Considerations

-The time selected for realization (i.e., past, present, or future) of the display of the surface currents by the ENC system will typically not correspond exactly to the timestamp of the data.
-For real-time data, only the value closest to the (present) time and within a discrimination interval (e.g., 10 minutes) is displayed.
-For data at multiple times, whether single-point or gridded, the data must be temporally interpolated.
+The time selected for display (i.e., past, present, or future) of the surface currents by the system will typically not correspond exactly to the timestamp of the input data.
+For data with only a single record (i.e., the timestamp of the earliest value equals that of the latest value) such as real-time data, the surface current values are displayed only if the absolute time difference between the display time and the data timestamp is less than a discrimination interval (e.g., 5 minutes).
+For a single record, the variable timeRecordInterval (see Clause 12.3) can be used to set the discrimination interval.

-If the selected display time is later than the first timestamp and earlier than the last timestamp, then the closest two timestamps (i.e., one earlier and one later) in the data are found and the current values are linearly interpolated using the vector components (cf. clause 9.3.1).
+For data with multiple times, if the selected display time is later than the first timestamp and earlier than the last timestamp, then the closest two timestamps (i.e., one earlier and one later) in the data are found and the current values are linearly interpolated using the vector components (cf. clause 9.3.1).
+However, if the selected display time is earlier than the first timestamp or later than the last timestamp, then surface current values at the closest time are displayed only if the absolute time difference between the display time and the data timestamp is less than a discrimination interval (e.g., half of the value of the variable timeRecordInterval).

-9.3 Placement of Legend
+9.5 Placement of Legend